-After playing Rc1, without waiting for the opponent’s move, he resigned.
+After playing Rc1, he resigned without waiting for the opponent’s move.

 Then I asked him another question: “Why do you think that your opponent is smarter than you?
 If you played Rc1 and blundered the Ne2 check, why do you think he’ll see it?!”

-Guys, even if 99 times of 100, your opponent sees your blunder, there's still a chance that they may miss it.
+Guys, even if 99 times of 100, your opponent sees your blunder, there is still a chance that they may miss it.

-And in the long run, you'll save lots of points.
-Especially in blitz!
+And in the long run, you will save lots of points, especially in blitz!